Ahmed2020538/Ahmed2020538/README.md

 ***************************************************

-- 🔭 I’m currently working on Data Analytic
+- 🔭 I’m currently working on Data Analytic and Data Science.
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science and AI.
-- 👯 I’m looking to collaborate on Data Science And AI
+- 👯 I’m looking to collaborate on Data Science And AI.
-- 🤔 I’m looking for help with AI
+- 🤔 I’m looking for help with AI.
-- 💬 Ask me about Computer Science
+- 💬 Ask me about Computer Science.
-- 📫 How to reach me: ahmed.elsayed862@yahoo.com  | ahmedelsayedebrahim348@gmail.com
+- 📫 How to reach me: ahmed.elsayed862@yahoo.com  | ahmedelsayedebrahim348@gmail.com .
+- 🥅 2021 Goals: Explore the more and more research of Computer vision, Deep learning, NLP, Time Series Analysis, Audio Deep learning, Satellite Image Segmentation etc.
 - 😄 Pronouns: Freind
-- 🥅 2021 Goals: Explore the more and more research of Computer vision, Deep learning, NLP, Time Series Analysis, Audio Deep learning, Satellite Image Segmentation etc.
-- ⚡ Fun fact: Just Learn
+- ⚡ Fun fact: Just Learn.

 <a href="https://stars.github.com/">Nominate me as GitHub Star 🌟</a>